13 April 2012

 • 50 g. parmigiano reggiano

-8. Add peas to the sauce and cook for another 15 minutes.
+8. Add the peas to the sauce and cook for another 15 minutes.
 If the sauce is too thick, make it thinner by ladling water from the water you are boiling for the pasta.

-12. Oil ring mold (I used this one) or baking dish with extra virgin olive oil.
+12. Oil a ring mold (I used this one) or baking dish with extra virgin olive oil.
 Cover with a thin layer of breadcrumbs that's distributed evenly.

 13. Cover the bottom and sides with the grilled aubergine slices.
 Leave the slices that you put on the sides longer than the border so that you can fold them on top after filling up the baking dish with the pasta.